 I am very involved in making photographs, though not sure if I am in love with photography per se.
 I am passionate about imagery and storytelling.
 I guess I leave myself room to use some other approach to image making in the future when I say that.
 I do love how seeing and noticing and experiencing are greatly enriched for me by looking through the ‘lens’ of image making.

 I read a lot of adventure books and National Geographic’s as a child and that set me up to be a traveller.
 My parents had lived in numerous countries throughout Europe and Asia before we arrived in Australia so at some level I always saw the world as my ‘country’.

 When I left school I hitched around much of Australia and New Zealand, then travelled through Papua New Guinea shortly before independence.
 In the ‘children and mortgage’ stage of life, international travel is problematic but we did do a lot of camping in Australia.
 Now I am free to travel as much as I like, so I am away around four months of the year.

-In your capacity as a psychotherapist you dealt intensively with the functioning of human mind.
-As a photographer now you have became a chronicler of many moods of human being and nature.
+In your capacity as a psychotherapist, you dealt intensively with the functioning of human mind.
+As a photographer now you have become a chronicler of many moods of human being and nature.
 Do you feel your past experience aided in this process in any way?

 For quite a while I resisted the idea that my psychotherapy informed my photography, although many people made that connection.

 Now I think that the celebration of the beauty of the human spirit is important in both professions.
 I also think that as a therapist I learned to see subtle shifts in people’s expressions and so that helps me see the ‘emotional moment’ in photography.
 I guess as well, my shutter finger is sometimes linked to my emotional experience and that seems a good thing.